 There is a statistical probability that some of the research is correct that both it does not and it does harm us.
 This leads us to the logical conclusion.

 Do lions, tigers and bears, oh my, ever have the health problems like we do?
 Once you consider the answer, the obvious becomes clear.
-The closer we can get to natural, the safer we will be or, do not feed your lions, tigers and bears from plastic bottles unless you want them to a statistical chance that could be up to 79% right or wrong of having human diseases.
+The closer we can get to living naturally, the safer we will be or, do not feed your lions, tigers and bears from plastic bottles unless you want them to experience a statistical chance that could be up to 79% right or wrong of having human diseases.

 While the plastic stabilizers used in this polypropylene chocolate container are biologically active and potentially can affect our sweet tooth nerve transmissions (they tend to leech from the plastic), we can be assured of one thing...and you already know what it is.